uccser/verto/docs/source/contributing.rst

 The items of interest are:

+- ``errors/`` - Contains all the errors exposed by the Verto module.
+Where an Error is an exception that is caused by user input.
+New errors should be created in here inheriting from the base ``Error`` class.

 - ``Verto()`` - The convertor object itself.
 This is what a user will use to create a Verto converter, and what is used to define a custom processor list, custom html templates and custom Markdown Extensions to use.

 - ``VertoResult()`` (found in ``Verto.py``) - The object returned by ``Verto()`` containing: